martinhartt/workshop-intro-to-swift/content/notes/notes.md

 ```swift
 $ swift run
 ```
 This is running `swiftc` on a bunch of different files for us and then running the compiled binary.
-Handy! (this is a feature of 'Swift Package Manager' which we won't talk too much about here).
+Handy! (this is a feature of 'Swift Package Manager' which we won't talk too much about here but you can read more [here](https://swift.org/package-manager/)).

 You should see something like the following: